Education Projects in Uganda

 Jinja Education Project

-In order for children and youth to reach their full potential and rise from the grip of poverty, education is paramount; however, many schools in Jinja lack the basic infrastructure for children to learn.
-The Jinja Education Project works with educators and communities to refurbish schools so children can access an education in a safe and well-equipped environment.
+In order for children and youth to reach their full potential and rise from the grip of poverty, education is paramount; however, many schools in Uganda lack the basic infrastructure for children to learn.
+The Jinja Education Project works with local educators and community-based organizations to refurbish schools, so children can access an education in a safe and well-equipped environment.

 Lords Meade Vocational College

-Volunteer opportunities: teaching, organizing recreational activities and after-school programs, supporting life-skill building and counselling sessions, assisting with necessary construction and refurbishment projects, planting trees.
+Volunteer Opportunities: teaching, organizing recreational activities and after-school programs, supporting life-skill building, assisting with necessary construction and refurbishment projects, planting trees.

 Railways Primary School

-Located in one of the poorest areas of Jinja, the Railways Primary School is an oasis of hope in the midst of squalor.
+Located in one of the poorest areas of Jinja, the Railways Primary School is an oasis of hope in the midst of immense poverty.
 Three-hundred children between the ages of 6 to 12 attend this school with the goal of furthering their education.
-Children attending this school reside in the nearby railway barracks, the poorest community in all of Jinja.
+However, the teachers report that the vast majority of the children attending this school do not have anything to eat before they start classes.
+Thus, GIVE International has partnered with Railways Primary School by providing financial support for funding and coordinating a nutritious breakfast feeding program throughout the school year.